cloudera/CML_AMP_Churn_Prediction/README.md

 ![table_view](images/table_view.png)

 The primary goal of this repo is to build a logistic regression classification model to predict the probability that a group of customers will churn from a fictitious telecommunications company.
-On top that, the model is interpreted using a technique called [Local Interpretable Model-agnostic Explanations (LIME)](https://github.com/marcotcr/lime).
-Both the logistic regression and LIME models are then deployed using CML's real-time model deployment capability and exercised via a basic Flask-based web application that allows users to interact with the model to see which factors in the data have the most influence on the probability of a customer churning.
+In addition, the model is interpreted using a technique called [Local Interpretable Model-agnostic Explanations (LIME)](https://github.com/marcotcr/lime).
+Both the logistic regression and LIME models are deployed using CML's real-time model deployment capability and exercised via a basic Flask-based web application that allows users to interact with the model to see which factors in the data have the most influence on the probability of a customer churning.

 ## Project Structure